 Final thoughts about ETL Tools vs. Data Wrangling

-Despite the stark differences outlined above, it isn’t always a black and white decision to choose between data wrangling and ETL tools; in many cases, our customers use both.
-For one thing, abandoning ETL tools isn’t an overnight process, but other organizations are simply reexamining where and when ETL solutions fit in this new landscape.
+Despite the stark differences outlined above, it isn’t always a black and white decision to choose between data wrangling and ETL software ; in many cases, our customers use both.
+For one thing, abandoning ETL processes and tools isn’t an overnight process, but other organizations are simply reexamining where and when ETL solutions fit in this new landscape.

 The important thing is to identify your organization’s unique needs, and understand which tool makes the most sense to fill each need.
 Data wrangling shines as a solution for organizations ready to extend data wrangling to non-technical users, to work with new sources or accelerate existing ETL processes, and to develop a more iterative, agile workflow for analysis.
 We’re proud to have become an integral component to many of our customers.
 To learn more about what they’re doing, check out our case studies on The Royal Bank of Scotland or PepsiCo.